Terminator, Urbanism on Mercury

 One of those far reaches of the Solar System is Mercury, the smallest of the eight planets and also the one closest to the sun.
 At first sight not a very attractive piece of real estate, because during the day it is 400 degrees above zero and at night some 600 degrees colder.
 And yet in the year 2312 there is a city on this barren world: Terminator.

 The name Terminator has nothing to do with Arnold Schwarzenegger.
-The terminator is the boundary between the day and night sides of a planet.
+Terminator is what the astronomers call the boundary between the day and night sides of a planet.
 The city with the same name constantly moves along with that line, over twenty elevated railway tracks that expand by the light of the rising sun and so push the city forward.
 The so-called Dawn Wall protects the inhabitants from direct sunlight.

 It’s a clever piece of engineering work and currently still a little too ambitious.
 But give it three hundred years and some breakthroughs in robotics and other technologies and it becomes quite feasible.